Movatterモバイル変換

 Below are the women's sports sponsored by each member institution.

 The only women's sports with full participation by the entire conference are basketball, cross country, soccer, tennis, indoor track and outdoor track.
-Oklahoma State is the only member that does not sponsor volleyball, and only Utah and West Virginia do not sponsor golf.
+Oklahoma State is the only member of the Big 12, or of anypower conference, that does not sponsor volleyball.
+Only Utah and West Virginia do not sponsor golf.

-Beach volleyball (4 full members) and equestrian (3 full members, 1 affiliate) have the lowest participation, each with 4 total members.
-Lacrosse (3 full members, 3 affiliates) and rowing (4 full members, 2 affiliates) follow with 6 total members.
+Equestrian (3 full members, 1 affiliate) has the lowest participation, with 4 total members.
+Beach volleyball (3 full members, 3 affiliates), lacrosse (3 full members, 3 affiliates) and rowing (4 full members, 2 affiliates) follow with 6 total members.
 The affiliate members are listed as footnotes at the bottom of the table, beneath their respective sport.

 Full Members